JULIELab/jcore-base/jcore-muc7-reader/README.md

 Reader that converts MUC-7 (Message Understanding Conference) files to CAS objects

 ### Objective
+The MUC7 Reader reads in the data from the Message Understanding Conference (MUC) 7 Corpus.
+However, be aware that this reader only accepts well formed XML and not the SGML files from the Linguistic Data Consortium (LDC).
+There is a Python script in the `scripts` folder that converts a MUC7 SGML to an XML:
+`python muc7_SGML2XML.py FILE`

 ### Requirement and Dependencies
  The input and output of an AE is done via annotation objects.
 The classes corresponding to these objects are part of the [JCoRe Type System](https://github.com/JULIELab/jcore-base/tree/master/jcore-types).